VAZaytsev/qosf/README.md

 # Alternative solution

 Instead of reflacting amplitude of the states in accordance to Grover's algorithm, one can try to transform the states which do not encode the positions of special numbers into the ones carring the such numbers.
 This can be performed by applying x-gates.
-As an example by inverting instead invert qubits  parts of the states, the states which do not encode
+As an example, let us consider the circuit

 ![alt text](alternative_circ.png)

+which solves the problem for the case of vectors with 4 entries.

 # Naive solution